Wakanda-Packages/wakanda-widgets/README.md

 	git merge upstream/master

-2. Update your submodule
+2. Pull your changes

-	git submodule update --remote myWidget

-***

-#### Commit and Push
+	cd myWidget

+	git pull origin master   // updating all my changes

+	cd ..

-1. Commit your changes to your local repository and push them to Github
+3. Commit your changes to your local repository and push them to Github

+	git add myWidget

 	git commit -a

 	git push origin master